crosslandwa/push-wrapper-example-site/README.md

 - Change sequence length
   - ~~whilst stopped~~
   - whilst running
-    - do we need segmented sequencing for this?
 - UI for recording playback status
 - ~~Look at bug for held/sequenced notes and repetae~~
   - ~~should ++ and -- as a result of being sequenced...~~